 Medical malpractice cases are complicated because you must provide a significant amount of evidence to prove that negligence took place and that a medical malpractice suit is in order.
 Proving that a physician or other healthcare provider was negligent can be difficult.

-Under Mississippi law, mistakes or undesirable outcomes are not the same thing as true medical malpractice.
+Under Mississippi law, mistakes or undesirable outcomes are not the same things as true medical malpractice.
 Differentiating between them can be time-consuming and difficult, plus it might require outside medical opinions and substantiating documentation.

 In Mississippi, medical malpractice claims must include a type of certificate known as a “Certificate of Consultation” where the injured party swears under oath the following information: